-• vegetation cover adjustment, as a function of the balance between the theoretical optimum and the actual transpiration, and at a rate corresponding to vegetation cover type.
+- transpiration, as a function of maximum root water uptake and optimum transpiration rate; - vegetation cover adjustment, as a function of the balance between the theoretical optimum and the actual transpiration, and at a rate corresponding to vegetation cover type.

-The top, shallow and deep soil layer depths within AWRA-L are chosen to be 0.1m, 1m and 6m respectively.
+The bottom levels of the top, shallow and deep soil layer within AWRA-L are chosen to be 0.1m, 1m and 6m respectively.
 Differing model parameters are chosen where appropriate for the shallow and deep rooted HRU's.
 Hydrologically, these two HRU's differ in their aerodynamic control of evaporation, in their interception capacities and in their degree of access to different soil layers.
-Groundwater and river water dynamics are simulated at grid cell level and hence parameters are the same across the grid cell and dynamic variables (e.g. fraction groundwater saturated area and open water within stream channels) equal between HRUs.
+Groundwater and river water dynamics are simulated at grid cell level and hence parameters are uniform across the grid cell, and dynamic variables (e.g. fraction groundwater saturated area and open water within stream channels) are equal between HRUs.